The impact of non-Gaussianity when searching for Primordial Black Holes with LISA: Relating cosmological GWs to PBHs

 The sensitivity to $A$ is further reduced by astrophysical foregrounds.
 These are generated by the superposition of numerous weak and unresolvable signals from various astrophysical sources (see, e.g.~\cite{Schneider:2000sg, Farmer:2003pa, Regimbau:2011rp,LISA:2022yao,Pozzoli:2023kxy,Babak:2023lro,Staelens:2023xjn,Toubiana:2024qxc}).
 Two guaranteed components are expected to be present in the LISA band: an extra-galactic GW foreground sourced by neutron star (NS) and BH binaries~\cite{LIGOScientific:2019vic}, and a galactic foreground, generated by white dwarf binaries~\cite{Evans:1987qa,Bender:1997hs}.
 We account for the foregrounds by adding them to $\Omega_{\rm noise}(f)$ in Eq. \eqref{Eq:SNR}, adapting their shape from Ref.~\cite{LISACosmologyWorkingGroup:2025vdz}.
 However, we note that the spectral shape and amplitude foregrounds are subject to sizeable uncertainties that stem from our limited knowledge of the formation and distribution of its sources (for more details, see Ref.~\cite{LISACosmologyWorkingGroup:2025vdz} and~\cite{Caprini:2024hue,Blanco-Pillado:2024aca,LISACosmologyWorkingGroup:2024hsc,Kume:2024xvh}).

 Finally, consider the amplitudes $A$ corresponding to $f_{\rm PBH} = 1$ shown by the dot-dashed lines in Fig.~\ref{fig:LISA_NG}.
 All scenarios above these lines are excluded by PBH overproduction.
 Crucially, we can observe how, unlike SIGW, NG significantly impacts the abundance of PBH.
 For example, the required amplitude $A$ for PBH overproduction is reduced by almost an order of magnitude when moving from the Gaussian case $f_{\rm NL} = 0$ to $f_{\rm NL} = 50$.
 This effect is especially notable for the wider spectra $\Delta = 0.9$, in which case LISA's ability to prove viable PBH scenarios ($f_{\rm PBH} < 1$) is drastically reduced from $f_{\rm NL} = 0$ to $f_{\rm NL} = 50$.
 Moreover, as seen in Fig.~\ref{fig:Abu}, the suppression of PBH production due to negative NGs is strongest when $f_{\rm NL} \approx -2$, and thus the required amplitude to reach $f_{\rm PBH}=1$ begins to decrease again when $f_{\rm NL} \lesssim -2$.
+We added the corresponding line in the Figure as a reference.
 We will return to the implications for PBHs in Sec.~\ref{sec:analysis}.